-The Boston Region Metropolitan Planning Organization (MPO) created this Public Outreach Plan (The Plan) to provide guidelines for achieving effective engagement in the regional transportation planning process.
-The Plan guides the MPO's Public Outreach Program (POP), which comprises all outreach activities, public meetings, and communications, to ensure that all members of the public-including people who have been underserved by the transportation system and/or have lacked access to the decision-making process-are given the opportunity to be part of the metropolitan planning process.
-The POP guides the MPO's efforts to offer continuous and meaningful opportunities for members of the public to influence MPO transportation planning decision-making in the Boston region.
-The Plan lists the procedures that guide the POP.
+The Boston Region Metropolitan Planning Organization (MPO) created this Public Engagement Plan (The Plan) to provide guidelines for achieving effective engagement in the regional transportation planning process.
+The Plan guides the MPO's Public Engagement Program (PEP), which comprises all engagement activities, public meetings, and communications, to ensure that all members of the public-including people who have been underserved by the transportation system and/or have lacked access to the decision-making process-are given the opportunity to be part of the metropolitan planning process.
+The PEP guides the MPO's efforts to offer continuous and meaningful opportunities for members of the public to influence MPO transportation planning decision-making in the Boston region.
+The Plan lists the procedures that guide the PEP.